eendeego/nagiosity.js/README.markdown

 ## Description

-This is just a port of nagiosity with an aditional goodness of JSON output.
+This is just a port of nagiosity with an aditional goodness of JSON/JSONP output.

 The original project can be found at http://code.google.com/p/nagiosity/